Great Barrier Reef Holidays

 It is one of the world's most stunning natural wonders.
 Spanning more than 2000 kilometres of islands and submerged reefs, the giant opal expanse that makes up the Great Barrier Reef comprises more than 70 types of habitats.
 From whirlpools of glinting silver barracuda to gigantic clams, strange sea slugs and huge turtles, diving in this diverse ecosystem is an unparalleled opportunity to experience some of the most stunning underwater landscapes, marine life and coral reefs the natural world has to offer.

-Great Barrier Reef Highlights
+Map of Great Barrier Reef

 Townsville has dive schools, beaches and much more